 When the meeting is over, you'll get an email with the breakdown of these stats.
 You'll be able to see the talking time breakdown for each participant, along with a set of checks that tell you whether that person spoke at the meeting or not, if they were late, or if they're prone to monologue.
 Below these, you'll find the typical meeting summary, powered by AI, and a set of tips to help you improve your meetings in the future.

 Heading over to the dashboard, you'll be able to see all of this info, along with a few extras.
-You can get a simple sentiment analysis for the meeting, learn the number of questions asked (and you can click to read all of them), and clearly see who is contributing too much or too little to the conversation.
+You can get a simple sentiment analysis for the meeting, learn the number of questions asked (and you can click to read all of them), and clearly see who's contributing too much or too little to the conversation.

 While the user experience on the app isn't as top-notch as others on this list, these features are robust enough to make up for it, especially if you're having trouble bringing everyone into the fold.